bojanpopic/developer.joomlatools.com/framework/plugins.md

 #### The Controller

 The Controller has six (6) actions in total, and all are responsible for handling a particular type of request.
-All of the controller actions get the same event properties is each case, though the values of those properties may be different.
+All of the controller actions get the same event properties in each case, though the values of those properties may be different.
 This is in part to do with the fact that each of these actions gets invoked via the [KControllerAbstract::execute](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/controller/abstract.php) method.

 **The Controller `$event` Variable**